Historiography of the Gaspee affair: Early 20th century and "progressive" interpretations

-In the years after World War I, many Americans expressed cynicism and dismay over the behavior of American and European "statesmen" and "politicians" in their conduct of that war, its human toll, and the profit of military suppliers.
-America's revolutionary leaders fared better as "political outsiders," men who challenged a corrupt government and separated from it.
-In the years leading up to the Great Depression, Charles A. Beard and Mary R. Beard published and re-published their massive, 800-page Rise of American Civilization college textbook and made only a one-sentence reference to the Gaspee but allotted five pages to the Boston Tea Party, even making analogies between trade privileges granted to the East India Company in the 18th century with those given to Standard Oil in the nineteenth.
+In the years leading up to the Great Depression, Charles A. Beard and Mary R. Beard published and re-published their massive, 800-page Rise of American Civilization college textbook, they made only a one-sentence reference to the Gaspee but allotted five pages to the Boston Tea Party, even making analogies between trade privileges granted to the East India Company in the 18th century with those given to Standard Oil in the nineteenth.
 While many Americans may have been cynical about having to return to Europe to fight another war only two decades later in 1941, they quickly rallied to defend their belief in democracy and representative government.
 Not wanting to repeat the painful experiences following World War I, many Americans wanted to return to a postwar America that would be homogeneous and unified.
 Portrayals of the revolutionary period by historians reflected this cultural shift, and post-1945 historical writing emphasized the constructive nation-building done by thoughtful elites in the late 1780s and downplayed the fiery rhetoric of patriotic hotheads in the 1770s.
 That made the revolution seem not very "revolutionary" at all.
 Oliver M. Dickerson placed the blame for friction in the colonies not on the Navigation Acts, which he argued were functioning well by every assessment, but he accused the new Board of Customs Commissioners of acting like pirates.
 Dickerson portrayed the American colonies of the New World as prosperous, highly-desirable places to live.
 The founders must have been reluctant revolutionaries.